 Most of your agent's authority under a durable power of attorney for health care will end upon your death.
 In many states, however, you can give your agent permission to oversee the disposition of your body, including authorizing an autopsy or carrying out your wishes for organ donation.
-If you want your agent to have these powers, you should say so in your power of attorney document.
+If you want your agent to have these powers, you should say so in your health care POA.

 If you have specific wishes about these matters, your living will is a good place to write them down.
 Your agent is legally required to follow your instructions whenever possible.
-(For more information, see The Organ Donor: A Guide or Donate Your Body to Medicine.)
+(For more information, see How to Become an Organ Donor.)

 Keep in mind that as long as you are able to understand and communicate your own wishes, your agent cannot override what you want.
 Your agent steps in only if you can no longer manage on your own.

 In addition, as mentioned, you are permitted to restrict your agent's authority in any way that you like.
 For example, some people give their health care agent only the authority to carry out the health care wishes specified in their living will, and not to make other medical decisions for them.

 Think carefully, however, before you add limiting language to your power of attorney.
 One of the most important reasons for appointing a health care agent is so that someone will be there to respond to the needs of your situation as it develops.
-Your medical needs may change in ways that you cannot now foresee, and an agent who has full power can act for you no matter what the circumstances.
+Your medical needs may change in ways that you didn't anticipate, and an agent who has full power can act for you no matter what the circumstances.

 If you need help picking the right person to oversee your medical care, see Choosing Your Health Care Agent.

-For more information on health care documents, go to the Living Wills & Medical Powers of Attorney section of Nolo.com.
+For more information on health care documents, visit our Living Wills & Medical Powers of Attorney section.